anupsavvy/Guides/django_rhel7_deployment.md

-Steps involved in putting django project into production:
+Steps involved in deploying Django app with Nginx reverse proxy on RHEL7:

-(These steps assume that the Python3 and pip3 has been already installed on the server)

-If Python3 and pip3 not installed, do:

 ################# if needed ##############